-About 25% of the turnover of the agro-food industry comes out from products for which innovation is an essential factor and which possess more added value; we are speaking of the so-called traditionally evolved, ready to eat sauces, spicy oils, fresh seasonings, frozen foods, etc., and of the real new products, that are products with a high content of wellness and of services.
-If we consider the trends of the models of food consumption, this line of more "evolved" products is likely to reach more space in comparison with the so-called classic food (pasta, preserved foods, cheese, wine, oil), that at the moment reach about two thirds of the entire turnover (65%), while the remaining 9% is represented by products of brand of origin and, by a smaller percentage, by biological products.
+About 25% of the turnover of the agro-food industry comes out from products for which innovation is an essential factor and which possess more added value; we are speaking of the so-called traditionally evolved, ready to eat sauces, spicy oils, fresh seasonings, frozen foods, etc., and of the real new products that are products with a high content of wellness and of services.
+If we consider the trends of the models of food consumption, this line of more "evolved" products is likely to reach more space in comparison with the so-called classic food (pasta, preserved foods, cheese, wine, oil), that at the moment reach about two thirds of the entire turnover (65%), while the remaining 9% is represented by products.
 So, if the internal market begins to show that research and innovation are one of the incentives of progress, the international one shows us that without capacity to innovate the risk to stay out of the market is going to become a reality, especially for our commodities.